 If your child becomes ill or sustains any injury at school, they will be cared for by the Welfare Officer/a member of staff qualified in first aid.
 If it is deemed necessary parents/carers will be asked to come to the school to collect their child.

 In case of an emergency, please make sure we always have up-to-date phone numbers where you can be contacted.

 Parents/carers will be informed of any head injuries sustained and for serious accidents we follow the procedures laid down by the London Borough of Enfield.

 The Annual Flu Immunisation Programme takes place at Starks Field.
 Information will be sent home, including a consent form, when the immunisation programme will be in school.
 This year the Children's Immunisation Team will be in school in November, so please remember to return your consent form promptly.
 If you have any queries please email the Enfield Immunisation Team - firstname.lastname@example.org.

 This is a very common problem in schools, which is easily treatable at home.
 Treatments can be purchased at the chemist.
 If you do discover head lice we can provide advice in school; please come in and ask for an information sheet.
 It would be helpful if you would let the school know if your child does have head lice so that other parents can be alerted to check their children’s hair and treat it if necessary.

-The Area Child Protection Committee, with members from Social Care, Health Departments, Police, NSPCC, the Education Department and others, have published procedures on Child Protection.
-The procedures give clear instructions for school staff to inform Social Care immediately of any allegation of abuse or non-accidental injury.
+The Area Child Protection Committee, with members from social care, health departments, police, the NSPCC, the education department and others, have published procedures on Child Protection.
+The procedures give clear instructions for school staff to inform social care immediately of any allegation of abuse or non-accidental injury.
 It is the duty of the school to follow these instructions.
 Parents/carers are informed as soon as possible.
-A copy of the school’s Child Protection Policy is available from the policy section under school information.
+Please refer to our Child Protection and Safeguarding Policies.